Your cookie preferences

 Customers who signed up for a plan with 4GB or 15GB data allowance or more also qualify for the O2 Travel Inclusive Zone Bolt On roaming in a further 27 locations further afield, including USA, Australia, Argentina and New Zealand.
 On each day in these destinations, customers are granted a daily allowance of 120 texts, 120 minutes, and 150Mb of data.

 The O2 Travel Inclusive Zone Bolt On, included on select plans, lets you roam in a further 27 international destinations.
-If you’re not on an eligible plan, the bolt on costs £6 per day.
+If you’re not on an eligible plan, the bolt on costs £4.99 per day.

-If you're not on a cheaper plan that doesn't include an extended worldwide roaming scheme as standard, you can sign up for an O2 Full Travel Bolt On for £6 per day.
+If you're not on a cheaper plan that doesn't include an extended worldwide roaming scheme as standard, you can sign up for an O2 Full Travel Bolt On for £4.99 per day.
 That buys you 120 minutes and 120 texts per day and uncapped data to use in locations outside O2's Europe Zone.

-See our latest O2 SIM deals
+See our latest O2 deals

 EE

-EE has introduced a new range of 4GEE Max plans for new and upgrading customers that allow customers to use their monthly allowances across 53 destinations worldwide.
+EE has also introduced a new range of 4GEE Max plans for new and upgrading customers that allow customers to use their monthly allowances across 53 destinations worldwide.

 These include EU countries as well as the USA, Canada, Mexico, Australia and New Zealand.
-This covers over 80% of the time EE customers spend overseas.
+This covers over 80% of time EE customers spend overseas.

 Virgin Media

-Virgin Mobile offers inclusive roaming in 43 destinations with its Roam Like Home scheme.
+Virgin Media offers inclusive roaming in 43 destinations with its Roam Like Home scheme.
 These include 28 EU locations, as well as locations in Europe but outside the EU, such as Norway, Iceland, Liechtenstein and Gibraltar.

 Roam Like Home also includes some countries outside Europe, such as Canary Islands, French Caribbean, Martinique and Reunion.